-In 2011, Poland contributed PLN 1.2 billion to Official Development Assistance (ODA).
-The lion’s share of that sum, PLN 978 million (79%), was allocated to multilateral assistance and PLN 261 (21%) to bilateral assistance.
-Development assistance expenditures accounted for 0.08% of Poland’s gross national income (GNI).
+In 2013, Poland contributed PLN 1.478 billion to Official Development Assistance (ODA), including PLN 1.091 billion spent in the frame of multilateral cooperation.
+PLN 386.62 million was allocated to bilateral assistance.
+Development assistance expenditures accounted for 0.1% of Poland’s gross national income (GNI).

-Development assistance provided directly by Poland (bilateral assistance) in 2011, went mainly to the Eastern Partnership countries, Afghanistan, North Africa and the Middle East countries.
-Poland stepped up its aid to North Africa following the Arab Spring developments.
+Development assistance provided directly by Poland (bilateral assistance) in 2013 went mainly to the Eastern Partnership countries, Central Asia, Afghanistan, East Africa and Palestinian National Authority.